 This phone will outperform the Moto G Stylus in every category, except perhaps battery life.
 The S Pen for the Note 20 offers far more sensitivity for a more accurate writing experience, there are air commands for using the S Pen as a remote camera shutter, and more.
 You'll get longer software support, excellent cameras, and a vivid display for working on your doodles.
 Just remember the Note 20 is not a $230 phone.

 Moto G Stylus Should you buy it?

-I'm grappling with the knowledge that this is the first Moto G phone in a long time I ultimately can't recommend — at least not at the $299 asking price.
-By all measures, the Moto G Power is a better phone and deal, offering superb battery life and a true ultra-wide photo camera for some $50 less.
-And with the impending release of the Pixel 4a, which is expected to debut for $399, not only will the budget category become even more competitive, but the Pixel 3a will likely see its current $299 sale price go permanent.
+I'm grappling with the knowledge that this is the first Moto G phone in a long time I ultimately can't recommend — at least not at the $230 asking price.
+By all measures, the Moto G Power is a better phone and deal, offering superb battery life and a true ultra-wide photo camera for some $30 less.
+And with the release of the Pixel 4a at $349, not only is the budget category even more competitive, but it's only getting more crowded.
 Head-to-head, the G Stylus just doesn't come close.

 That said, if a built-in stylus is something you will actually take advantage of, and you're less put off by a mediocre camera or sluggish performance than I am, the Moto G Stylus is worth a look.

 Every year, Motorola raises the bar with its latest Moto G phones, but the G Stylus feels like a lateral move, opting for the inclusion of a built-in stylus at the expense of other fundamentals like performance, camera, and display.
 While the $230 price point is still compelling, there are better options out there in 2021.